Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 This dynamic helps explain why many people report financial caution even during periods of economic growth.
 The perception of risk does not depend only on personal experience, but also on how the economic environment is interpreted.

 This interpretation also influences phenomena related to consumer behavior.
-As explored in the article Emotional Spending in Times of Uncertainty (Art. #158 — Cluster 2), moments of economic uncertainty can influence both saving decisions and patterns of emotional consumption.
+As explored in Money and Emotions: The Psychology of Why Spending Feels Good — and Why Regret Follows, moments of economic uncertainty can influence both saving decisions and patterns of emotional consumption.

 Thus, the feeling of economic instability does not arise only from individual financial reality.
 It is shaped by a set of factors that include the informational environment, past economic experiences, and expectations about the future.